Fighting fund banner

 UCU is at a critical point in FE.
 The union at employer level continues to grow in organisational capacity, bargaining strength and confidence and is winning for members on pay and other terms and conditions.
 However, the rate of growth and depth of our capacity and density is unevenly distributed.

 The Respect FE campaign, built on the union's experiences in recent years, is about laying the foundations for a New Deal for FE.
 It covers pay, workloads, and national bargaining.
 It represents a fundamental challenge to the status quo at college and sector level.
-It resonates with members, has traction with the core activist group but is actively resisted by the AoC and a wide range of college leaders as it is a direct threat to their power and control.
+It resonates with members, has traction with the core activist group but is actively resisted by the Association of Colleges (AoC) and a wide range of college leaders as it is a direct threat to their power and control.

 The central premise of a New Deal for FE is that UCU is not yet ready to achieve fundamental change at sector level and any precipitate move, specifically an aggregate ballot on national bargaining in 2024, will most probably take the union and our strategic demands backwards rather than forward.

-The unions comms, campaigning and political lobbying work should be clear and consistent in articulating and explaining what the New Deal for FE is and use all means at our disposal to champion and repeat the core demands.
+The union's communications, campaigning and political lobbying work should be clear and consistent in articulating and explaining what the New Deal for FE is and use all means at our disposal to champion and repeat the core demands.

 We should be bold and ambitious and shift resources to build the biggest unified campaign rather than move to an aggregate ballot that does not have the building blocks in place at this time.